I'm working with a small team of people whose sole mission is to find a way to help fellow bloggers and entrepreneurs. Are you interested?

 This article will give you the four lessons that I took from 2013, and I feel are the most important for a new start to the new year.

 More and more business owners have started to recognize that Google is no longer providing all of the keyword data that it used to within Google Analytics.
 If you monitor your website analytics regularly, you may have noticed that your Keyword report is showing more (not provided) than other keywords.
-This has search engine marketers and business owners more than a little concerned!

 We have all spent 2012 looking for value in our Internet marketing strategies.
 We have tweeted, liked, pinned and shared, and worked on creating a culture of content marketing within our own companies to encourage employee participation.
-As 2013 approaches, and we spend time evaluating and revising our marketing campaigns, here are some resolutions that I intend to adopt myself, and would suggest you do the same.

 I have an over active imagination.
 That's part of why I enjoy so much Science Fiction and Fantasy, but it also means I think about things to the point of over thinking.
 I will start to imagine how a conversation is going to go and before I know it, I'm having a full-fledge argument in my mind.
 While that kind of worry and anxiety is stressful and a sin, there are definitely some benefits to having an over active imagination that can be applied to your business and marketing.